leolanese/Angular-Feature-Flag/README.md

 # Angular Feature Flags

-## APP_INITIALIZER way
+## APP_INITIALIZER Token

-The APP_INITIALIZER token in Angular is a dependency injection token that allows you to load and initialize configuration information before the application starts.
+The `APP_INITIALIZER` token in Angular is a `dependency injection token` that allows you to load and initialize configuration information before the application starts.
 This ensures that necessary configuration data is available throughout the application as soon as it begins execution.

 ## Using APP_INITIALIZER for Feature Toggles